KuzmaJn/KuzmaJn/README.md

 # Hi there 👋, I'm Jan

 ## About Me
-I'm a student at Slovak University of Technology with a passion for learning.
+I'm a student with a passion for programming.
 Although I don't have many projects yet, I'm always eager to learn more and take on new challenges.

 ## 🛠️ Skills
 - **Languages:** Java, Python, C++, C, MatLab